 Too English to Be Iraqi?
 Too Iraqi to Be English?

 Born to English, Irish, and Iraqi heritage, Philip felt caught between identities.
-“I never truly felt ‘Iraqi enough.’
-I didn’t speak Arabic.
-I had a name like ‘Philip.’
+“I never truly felt ‘Iraqi enough’.
+I was a self-taught chef with a name like ‘Philip’ who didn’t speak Arabic.
 What on earth was I thinking!?”

-But it was London’s grit — and his own — that gave him space to explore.
-“I was confident face-to-face.
-That got me into kitchens, opened doors, let me create something unapologetically Iraqi.”
+But it was London’s grit — and his own confidence — that gave him the space to explore.
+That self-assurance opened kitchen doors, sparked opportunities, and empowered him to create something unapologetically Iraqi.

 Quitting Finance, Chasing Fire